-Multifamily Tax Exemption Boundary D. Target Area Map Boundary Interpretation: Target area boundary lines are intended to follow property lot lines or be parallel or perpendicular thereto, or along the centerline of alleys, streets, rights-of-way or watercourses.
-Where, due to the scale, lack of detail or illegibility of the target area maps, there is uncertainty, contradiction or conflict as to the intended location of any target area boundary as shown thereon, the Director shall provide an interpretation of said map upon request.
+D. Target Area Map Boundary Interpretation.
+Target area boundary lines are intended to follow property lot lines or be parallel or perpendicular thereto, or along the centerline of alleys, streets, rights-of-way or watercourses.
+Where, due to the scale, lack of detail or illegibility of the target area maps, there is uncertainty, contradiction or conflict as to the intended location of any target area boundary as shown thereon, the director shall provide an interpretation of said map upon request.

 Section 4.
 Amendment.
-Vancouver Municipal Code Section 3.22.040 entitled "Tax exemptions for multi-family housing in residential target areas" as codified by Ordinance Ord.
-M-3314 and last amended by Ordinance M-4332 § 4 is hereby amended as follows: 3.22.040 Tax exemptions for multi-family housing in residential target areas.
+Vancouver Municipal Code Section 3.22.040 entitled "Tax exemption for multifamily housing in residential target areas" as codified by Ordinance Ord.
+M-3314 and last amended by Ordinance M-4416 § 4 is hereby amended as follows:

+3.22.040 Tax exemptions for multifamily housing in residential target areas.

-A. Intent.
-Limited 8- eight , 10- or 12-year exemptions from ad valorem property taxation for multi-family housing in urban centers are intended to: 1.
-Encourage increased residential opportunities within urban centers designated by the city council as residential target areas; 2.
-Stimulate new construction or rehabilitation of existing vacant and underutilized buildings for multi-family housing in residential target areas to increase and improve housing opportunities; 3.
-Assist in directing future population growth to designated urban centers target areas and thereby, thereby reducing development pressure on single-family residential neighborhoods; 4.
-Achieve development densities which are more conducive to transit use in designated urban centers; 5.
-Encourage new construction or rehabilitation of owner-occupied multi-family housing where identified as desirable; and 6.
-Encourage income-based housing opportunities.
+- A. Intent.
+Limited eight- or 12-year exemptions from ad valorem property taxation for multifamily housing in urban centers are intended to: - 1.
+Encourage increased residential opportunities within urban centers designated by the city council as residential target areas; - 2.
+Stimulate new construction or rehabilitation of existing vacant and underutilized buildings for multifamily housing in residential target areas to increase and improve housing opportunities; - 3.
+Assist in directing future population growth to designated urban center target areas and thereby reducing development pressure on single-family residential neighborhoods;

-B. Duration of Exemption.
-The value of residential improvements qualifying under this chapter will be exempt from ad valorem property taxation for: (1) eight successive years where all applicable criteria herein are met under subsection $\underline{D}(98)(a)$ or (b), or (2) 10 successive years if all applicable criteria herein are met, or (3) 12 successive years if all applicable criteria herein are met.
-In all cases the duration of exemption shall be measured beginning January 1st of the year immediately following the calendar year after issuance of the final certificate of tax exemption.
-C. Limits on Exemption.
+- 4. Achieve development densities which are more conducive to transit use in designated urban centers; - 5.
+Encourage new construction or rehabilitation of owner-occupied multifamily housing where identified as desirable; and - 6.
+Encourage income-based housing opportunities. - B. Duration of Exemption.
+The value of residential improvements qualifying under this chapter will be exempt from ad valorem property taxation for: - Eight successive years where all applicable criteria herein are met under subsection (D)(9)(a) of this section; or - 2.
+Twelve successive years if all applicable criteria herein are met under subsection (D)(9)(b) of this section.
+In all cases the duration of exemption shall be measured beginning January 1st of the year immediately following the calendar year after issuance of the final certificate of tax exemption. - C. Limits on Exemption.
 The exemption does not apply to the value of land or the value of improvements not qualifying under this chapter, nor does the exemption apply to increases in assessed valuation of land and nonqualifying improvements.
 In the case of rehabilitation of existing buildings, the exemption does not include the value of improvements constructed prior to submission of the completed application required under this chapter.
-The exemption does not apply during construction of the project.
-D. Project Eligibility.
-A proposed project must meet the following requirements for consideration for a property tax exemption: Location.
-The project must be located within a residential target area, as designated in VMC 3.22.030.
+The exemption does not apply during the construction phase of the project prior to issuance of the final MFTE certificate. - D. Project Eligibility.
+A proposed project must meet the following requirements for consideration for a property tax exemption: